<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 If you have a joint pension...

-If you have have a joint pension through ExxonMobil, your joint pensioner must start the payments following your death.
+If you have have a joint pension through ExxonMobil, your joint pensioner must start receiving payments following your death.

 1. Understand the joint pension details.
 Note that the joint pension is not automatic.
 Your joint pensioner will need to complete and return the paperwork from ExxonMobil's pension center to start receiving payments.

 2. Be prepared to cover the gap.
-Your joint pensioner will need to be prepared with enough savings to bridge at least one month between the end of your regular pension payments and the beginning of the joint pension payments.
-For someone in their50s or 60s, this is especially important.
+Your joint pensioner will need to have enough savings to bridge at least one month between the end of your regular pension payments and the beginning of the joint pension payments.
+For someone in their 50s or 60s, this is especially important.

 If your survivor has ExxonMobil medical coverage...